 The project selection for inclusion in the Sustainability Bond is carried out by the Treasury Department of North Rhine-Westphalia in cooperation with other NRW ministries.
 The selection is based on eligibility criteria defined by NRW.
 Main criterion is a clear environmental and/or social benefit as set out in NRW's sustainability policy.
-The NRW sustainability strategy adopted in a preliminary version on 29 September 2015 serves as the political reference for the bond.
+The NRW Sustainability Strategy, which has been approved by the State government on 14 June 2016, serves as the political reference for the bond.
 The strategy is meant to implement the new global Sustainable Development Goals (SDGs) on state level.
 The selected projects are part of the State's discretionary spending.
 Projects prescribed by federal law are excluded.